JQ-C/Data-Science-Projects/Stroke Prediction/README.md

 # Stroke Prediction with Stoke Data
 This group project uses a variety of machine learning model to predict stroke. <br>
+All the models are implemented with SciKitLearn library <br>
 The list of machine learning models used are
 - Decision Tree
 - Logistics Regression